aq18507/GATORdocs/doc/Scripts.rst

 #.
 Once all models are solved ``runAbaqus4`` will call the ``dataSort`` function to append the reults from the ``.dat`` files into the corresponding ``.mat`` file.

 .. warning::
     There are known cases where this fuction fails to complete, this mostly happens when the ``dataSort`` function is called.
-This is caused by some files the are not properly closed.
-This can only be solved by restarting the computer and re-run the ``dataSort`` function.
+This is caused by some files the are not properly closed by Abaqus (the causes are at the time of writing is unknown).
+If this is the case open the Windows Task Manager (``CTRL + ALT + DEL``) and look for the process/es Name **SMAStaMain**.
+Right click on the process and select ``End Process``.
+Repeat if there are more than one of those still running.
+If they cannot be found then they may be hidden under the **MatlabR20xxx** tab.
+Once this is done run ``dataSort`` from command line, noting that you may need to run the preamble to index the scripts directory.

 Optional Parameters